IVF IN THE CZECH REPUBLIC

 - The donor should be advised by a legal expert.

-- The donor will be in no matter responsible for the born child and there will be appropriate documents to be signed to ensure this.
+- The donor will be in no way responsible for the child born and there will be appropriate documents to be signed to ensure this.

-- Anonymous donor may be required to be identified in certain cases
+- An anonymous donor may be required to be identified in certain cases

 - The court may permit to give the child information about the donor.